ZHANG-CLA/ZHANG-CLA.github.io/_pages/about.md

 <span class='anchor' id='AboutMe'></span>

 Cong Zhang (张聪) is currently a Postdoctoral Fellow at the Institute of Space and Earth Information Science (ISEIS), The Chinese University of Hong Kong (香港中文大学), advised by [Prof. Mei-Po Kwan (关美宝)](http://www.meipokwan.org/).
 Prior to this, he served as a Postdoctoral Fellow in the Department of Electrical and Electronic Engineering, The Hong Kong Polytechnic University (香港理工大学).
-His research interests include unmanned systems, computer vision, and intelligent transportation.
+His research interests include unmanned systems, computer vision and intelligent transportation.

 Cong Zhang obtained his PhD from Department of Electrical and Electronic Engineering, The Hong Kong Polytechnic University in 2024, supervised by [Prof. Kin-Man Kenneth Lam (林健文)](https://scholar.google.com.hk/citations?user=6yK7bewAAAAJ).
 He received MEng in Computer Science and BEng in Communication Engineering from Northwestern Polytechnical University (西北工业大学) in 2021 and 2018, respectively, supervised by [Prof. Qi Wang (王琦)](https://iopen.nwpu.edu.cn/info/1015/1286.htm) and [Prof. Xuelong Li (李学龙)](http://xuelongli.cn/).